Pistachio People - Retrospective 1982-2021

 They loved to play with them so I wanted to write a book for them.

 "Mr Achoo's Shoes" All illustrations done in watercolor by me.
-(Click on next page to view book)
+(Click on next page to view the full book)

 I tried to publish in the 90's but no takers.
 So it has sat until last year when I self published the book.